Best Domestic Jurisdiction for Asset Protection

 While the asset protection afforded by the State of Nevada is good, it does not compare with offshore jurisdictions.
 Offshore asset protection structures are highly preferable to domestic asset protection structures.
 These structures include trusts and business entities, such as limited liability companies and corporations.
 Offshore trusts and business entities work in ways that are very similar to the domestic asset protection structures available under Nevada law.
 The main advantage of an offshore structure over a Nevada asset protection structure involves fraudulent transfer claims.
 Fraudulent transfer occurs when assets have been transferred to a trust with the specific intent of defrauding or delaying creditors.

 Creditors in the State of Nevada have the ability to make a fraudulent transfer claim for up to two years after the date of the transfer (six months after publication of the transfer in a local newspaper).
 The burden of proof for fraudulent transfer in Nevada is clear and convincing evidence.
 Many offshore jurisdictions require a much higher burden of proof than what is required in Nevada.
-Some offshore jurisdictions, including the Cook Islands Trust, Nevis Trust, and Belize Trust, have a burden of proof which is beyond all reasonable doubt.
+Some offshore examples, include the Cook Islands Trust, Nevis Trust, and Belize Trust.
+All have a burden of proof which is beyond all reasonable doubt.
 A fraudulent transfer claim in these jurisdictions must meet the same standard of proof necessary for a capital murder case.
 Moreover, when you compare domestic and offshore asset protection options, the true measure is results.
 Simply put, we have never had a client lose money through a judgment when their funds were placed in a Cook Islands, Nevis or Belize asset protection trust that we have established for them.